-The Nominations Committee's responsibilities broadly include management of the appointment process for new directors and the re-election of existing directors and is also responsible for coordinating director appointments with Entrust, consistent with Entrust's rights under the Vector Constitution.
+The Nominations Committee's responsibilities broadly include management of the appointment process for new directors and the re-election of existing director appointments with Entrust, consistent with Entrust's rights under the Vector Constitution.
 For as long as Entrust holds at least 50.01% of Vector's shares, the Nominations Committee undertakes consultation with Entrust prior to finalising any Board recommendation regarding a director nomination or appointment.